zhaolb4080/SD-Fuse/README.md

 # SD-Fuse
-(2026' InF) This is the offical implementation for the paper titled "SD-Fuse: An image structure-driven model for multi-focus image fusion".
+(2025' Information Fusion) This is the offical implementation for the paper titled "SD-Fuse: An image structure-driven model for multi-focus image fusion".

 ### Model Weights